Yongkai-Ye/Yongkai-Ye.github.io/_education/zju-education-2.md

 #location: "Hangzhou, China"
 ---

-I am currently studying for my Master’s Degree in Agricultural Mechanization Engineering from the College of Biosystems Engineering and Food Science ([CBEFS](https://caefs.zju.edu.cn)), Zhejiang University ([ZJU](https://www.zju.edu.cn)) since the fall of 2022 and advised by [Prof. Dongdong Du](https://person.zju.edu.cn/Dudd) in the Agri-Soro Lab of CBEFS, ZJU.
+I am currently studying for the Master’s Degree in Agricultural Mechanization Engineering from the College of Biosystems Engineering and Food Science ([CBEFS](https://caefs.zju.edu.cn/)), Zhejiang University ([ZJU](https://www.zju.edu.cn)) since the fall of 2022 and advised by **[Prof. Dongdong Du](https://person.zju.edu.cn/Dudd/)** in the Agri-Soro Lab of CBEFS, ZJU.

 Research Interests
 ======